Who are we?

 Sofia

-Sofia has a MSc in Chemical Engineering from Lund Institute of Technology, a EMBA in Shipping & Logistics from Copenhagen Business School, and an Executive Diploma from Haas Business School, Berkeley.
+Sofia has a MSc in Chemical Engineering from Lund Institute of Technology, an EMBA in Shipping & Logistics from Copenhagen Business School, and an Executive Diploma from Haas Business School, Berkeley.
 She is a certified Better Business Acceleration Leader.
-She is mentoring maritime women, and is advising startups.
+She is mentoring maritime women, students, and is advising startups.
 She engages in the local community where she lives, to explore opportunities for positive impact also there.

 Conor